We are extremely fortunate to offer the infamous Pip Sail and her super talented Physio team

 Pip has always lived and worked locally.
 She is personally involved with running, netball and tennis.
 She is a mother to three extremely talented young sportsmen, and a wife to a well recognized sporting coach.

-Renee Sharp graduated from AUT at the end of 2009 with a Bachelor of Health Science in Physiotherapy.
+Renee Hansen graduated from AUT at the end of 2009 with a Bachelor of Health Science in Physiotherapy.
 She also went on to do a postgraduate certificate at AUT in Western acupuncture in 2013.